 The American Countess

 She grabbed Althea’s arm.
 “Come on.
-I bet my bottom dollar they’re harassing the suffragists again.”
-Instead of turning away from the disturbance, she pulled Althea toward it.
+I bet my bottom dollar they’re harassing our suffragists again.”
+Instead of turning away from the disturbance, she plunged toward it.

 Althea grimaced, shook her head, but fell into step.
-India glanced at her maid from the corner of her eye.
+India glanced from the corner of her eye.
 Althea was clearly irritated.
 Perhaps a reminder was in order.

 “When he proposed, Charlie promised not to interfere with my interests.”
 India cast a mischievous grin at Althea.
 “Furthermore, my mother-in-law needs a little shaking up.
 She’s far too set in her ways.”

-“So, just when are you planning on telling them about your donations and afternoons spent working in the York office?”
+“So, just when are you planning on telling them about your donations and afternoons working in the office of the York Suffragists’ Union?”

-“When I am good and ready and not before.
+“When I’m good and ready and not a minute before.
 A few pounds here and there and an occasional afternoon hardly warrant mentioning.
 Besides, what they don’t know won’t hurt them.”

-As they approached the crowd, India hiked her skirt and stepped up onto the base of a street lamp for a better view.
-What she saw set her heart racing.
+As they approached the crowd, India hiked her skirt and stepped up onto the base of a streetlamp for a better view.
+What she saw set her pulse racing.
 Women, whose only crime was asking for what should have been theirs long ago, were being taunted, threatened, and assaulted by the public.
 Their placards had been torn from their hands and were being trampled beneath the boots of a crowd of cretins.
 This simply would not do.

-Jumping down from the lamp post, India did not wait for Althea.
-She marched into the gang of men surrounding the women.
+Jumping down from the lamp post, India marched into the gang of men surrounding the women.
 Jostling increased and objects began to fly.

-Glaring up at a mounted policemen, she shouted, “What is the meaning of this?
+She tapped a mounted policeman’s booted leg and shouted, “What is the meaning of this?
 Who are these women harming that they should be treated thus?
-I demand that you disperse this crowd immediately.”
+I demand you disperse this crowd immediately.”

-The policeman’s face turned as red as the rotten tomatoes that had just splattered on some of the protesters.
-He tightened his mount’s reins and leaned down so that his nose was inches from India’s face.
-“Madam, unless you wish to be arrested along with these other women, you will leave the area at once.
+The policeman’s face turned as red as the rotten tomatoes splattered on some of the protesters.
+He tightened his mount’s reins and leaned down with his nose inches from India’s face.
+“Madam, unless you want to be arrested along with these other women, you will leave the area at once.
 We’ve had enough of these hussies and harlots.”

 “Of all the nerve.
 These women are nothing of the sort.
 They are only asking for what is rightfully ours.”

-“Oh, so you are one of them, are you?”
+“Oh, you’re one of them, are you?”
 He sat upright and motioned to a colleague on the ground.
 “Hey Tommie, this here one wants to join her sisters.
 Take her along with the others.”

 “How dare you threaten me?
 I have done nothing but ask an honest question and demand that you do your job.
 Your job is to protect citizens, all of us, but it is a responsibility you seem determined to shirk.
 You, sir, are as lazy as you are stupid and insolent.”

-Hands grabbed India’s upper arms from behind and propelled her toward the open door of a police van lurking just around the corner and out of sight of the protest.
+Hands grabbed India’s upper arms from behind and propelled her over the cobbles.
+Around the opposite corner, they were greeted by the open door of a police van lurking out of sight of the protest.

-India’s fury surged as she struggled against the policeman’s grip to no avail.
+India struggled against the policeman’s grip.
 “Let go of me, you stupid oaf.
 I am Lady Kilnsey, wife of the fifteenth Earl of Kilnsey.”

 India glared down at her captor.
 “My husband will hear of this.
 Y’all are gonna be in big trouble.”
 India covered her mouth with her hand.
 Had she really just said y’all and gonna, vestiges of a childhood spent in America’s Appalachian Mountains?

-The officer merely laughed in response then tugged the brim of his helmet, turned, and strolled back toward the now dispersing crowd.
+The officer laughed then tugged the brim of his helmet, turned, and strolled back toward the now dispersing crowd.

-Within the van, women of all ages and class, some covered with the detritus of rotten fruit, others bleeding, huddled together on rough wooden benches.
-India squeezed into the spot the ladies made for her.
+Within the van, women of all ages and classes, some covered with the detritus of rotten fruit, others bleeding, huddled together on rough wooden benches.
+India squeezed into the spot made for her.

-The women, all strangers, watched India with interest from their places along the van walls as though she might be some rare specimen pinned to a board in a science laboratory.
-India nodded in the direction of no one in particular, but the acknowledgement was not return.
+The women, all strangers, watched India with interest as though she might be some rare specimen pinned to a board in a science laboratory.
+India nodded in the direction of no one in particular, but the acknowledgement was not returned.

-Finally, the one directly across from her bestirred herself.
+Finally, the woman directly opposite bestirred herself.
 “You are not English, are you?”
-Her enunciation and vowels indicated she was of the upper classes or perhaps a well-educated middle class matron.
+Her enunciation and vowels indicated she was of the gentry or perhaps a well-educated middle-class matron.

-The last thing she saw was Althea’s horror stricken face, her head bobbing up and down in frantic agreement.
+The last thing she saw before the van rounded a corner was Althea’s horror-stricken face, her head bobbing up and down in frantic agreement.